 Where to Find Rhodes iiD

-The third floor of Gross Hall features labs, team rooms, classrooms, offices, and the 2-story Ahmadieh Family Atrium, shared with the Social Sciences Research Institute (SSRI), that is designed to incubate cross-disciplinary interaction.
+The third floor of Gross Hall features labs, team rooms, classrooms, offices, and the Ahmadieh Family Atrium, which is designed to incubate cross-disciplinary interaction.